Technologicat/unpythonic/doc/repl.md

 In both cases, access control, auditing and encrypted connections (SSH) can then provided by the OS itself.

+## Design for hot-patching

+**As usual, [the legends](http://www.flownet.com/gat/jpl-lisp.html) are exaggerated.**

+Making full use of hot-patching requires foresight, adhering to a particular programming style.
+Some elements of this style may be considered [antipatterns](https://en.wikipedia.org/wiki/Anti-pattern) in programs that are not designed for hot-patching.
+An example is to save important data in global variables, so that it can later be accessed from the REPL, instead of keeping as much as possible in the locals of a function.
+Hot-patching and [FP](https://en.wikipedia.org/wiki/Functional_programming)-ness are opposing goals.

+- **It is possible to reload arbitrary modules.**
+  - Just use `importlib.reload`.
+  - But if someone has from-imported anything from the module you're reloading, tough luck.
+The from-import will refer to the old version of the imported object, unless you reload the module that performed the from-import, too.
+Good luck catching all of them.

+- **You can access only things which you can refer to through the top-level namespace.**
+  - Keep in mind you can access the top-level namespace of **any** module via `sys.modules`.
+  - If the logic you need to hot-patch happens to be inside a closure, tough luck.
+The only way is then to replace the thing that produces the closures (if that happens to live at the top level), and re-instantiate the closure.
+  - So think ahead, and store the things you need to be able to access in a container accessible from the top-level namespace.

+- **You may need to `box` a lot more stuff than usual.**
+  - Especially things that you provide for other modules to from-import from yours.
+  - A module should export a `box` containing the useful thing, not directly the thing itself, since the thing may get replaced later.
+When a caller indirects via the box, they always get the latest version of the thing.

+- **It is impossible to patch a running loop.**
+  - Unless it's an FP loop defined at the top level.
+In this case it's possible to rebind the function name that refers to the loop body.

+- **Even if you replace a class definition, any existing instances will still use the old definition.**
+  - Though you could retroactively change its `__class__`.
+Automating that is exactly what [ActiveState recipe 160164](https://github.com/ActiveState/code/tree/master/recipes/Python/160164_automatically_upgrade_class_instances) is for.

+- **There is no way to save a "Python image".**
+  - Python wasn't really designed, as a language, for the style of development where an image is kept running for years and hot-patched as necessary.
+  - We don't have anything like [SBCL](http://www.sbcl.org/)'s [`save-lisp-and-die`](http://www.sbcl.org/manual/#Function-sb_002dext-save_002dlisp_002dand_002ddie), or indeed the difference between `defvar` (initialize only if it does not already exist in the running process) and `defparameter` (always initialize) (for details, see [Chapter 6](http://www.gigamonkeys.com/book/variables.html) in Peter Seibel's [Practical Common Lisp](http://www.gigamonkeys.com/book/)).
+  - So what we have is not "image based programming" as in Common Lisp. **If you need to restart the process, it needs to cold-boot in the usual manner.**
+    - Therefore, in Python, **never just hot-patch; always change your definitions on disk**, so your program will run with the new definitions also the next time it's cold-booted.
+    - Once you're done testing, *then reload those definitions in the live process*, if you need/want to.

+Happy live hacking!

 ## Why a custom REPL server/client

 Support for syntactic macros, **in a REPL connected to a live Python process**, is why this feature is included in `unpythonic`, instead of just recommending [Manhole](https://github.com/ionelmc/python-manhole/), [socketserverREPL](https://github.com/iwanders/socketserverREPL), or similar existing solutions.